-Complex archives Bearing in mind the 'digital capture imperative', it is sensible to locate and engage with 'high profile' creators early in their careers.
-Long before retirement, influential writers, scientists and sociopolitical reformers can be approached with advice and support.
-Along with the proliferating quantities of contemporary digital media and files, there is also a growing legacy of neglected personal digital objects that require retrospective processing urgently.
-The population of readable floppy disks in the United Kingdom and elsewhere can be expected to fall rapidly in the coming years.
+Complex archives

-One of the most profound distinctions between analogue and digital archives is the potential volumes involved.
+- >> Bearing in mind the 'digital capture imperative', it is sensible to locate and engage with 'high profile' creators early in their careers.
+Long before retirement, influential writers, scientists and sociopolitical reformers can be approached with advice and support. - >> Along with the proliferating quantities of contemporary digital media and files, there is also a growing legacy of neglected personal digital objects that require retrospective processing urgently.
+The population of readable floppy disks in the United Kingdom and elsewhere can be expected to fall rapidly in the coming years. - >> A major distinction between analogue and digital archives lies in the potential volumes involved.
 Analogue archives can also be large, and indeed could be almost limitless in size; but this is extraordinarily impractical for most organisations and individuals.
 With digital personal archives, large volumes are technically feasible.
-For the extensive benefits to be realised, and for research expectations to be met, it is essential therefore that repositories address the ability to handle large volumes of information either internally or through shared or delegated responsibilities.
-Hybrid collections remain, and will predominate for the foreseeable future, with even the paper components continuing to burgeon.
+For the extensive benefits to be realised, and for research expectations to be met, repositories might address the ability to handle large volumes of information either internally or through shared or delegated responsibilities.

-An integrated approach to paper and digital archives can be enabled through fast digitisation on reception of analogue objects such as papers, photographs, ciné and analogue sound and video recordings.
+- >> Hybrid collections remain, and will predominate for the foreseeable future, with even the paper components continuing to burgeon. - >> An integrated approach to paper and digital archives can be enabled by digitising all analogue objects such as papers, photographs, ciné and analogue sound and video recordings.